Angela Merkel: German chancellor in times of crisis | DW | 16.09.2021

 Former Greek Finance Minister Yanis Varoufakis also criticized Merkel's lack of a vision for the European Union.
 He would have liked her to be a "passionate European" with much more commitment to making the EU a political union, he says.
 Merkel faced a lot of international criticism for her initial wait-and-see approach to the inevitable financial aid for heavily indebted Greece before demanding a strict austerity course from the country.
 In the end, however, she agreed to billions of euros in aid, most of which came from Germany.

 Yet Angela Merkel polarized, too.
-When she decided in late summer 2015 not to close the borders to refugees from Syria and other countries, she faced a great deal of rejection in Germany, and within her own party.
+When she decided in late summer 2015 not to close the borders to refugees from Syria and other countries, she faced a great deal of rejection in Germany in general and within her own party.
 On the international stage, her decision earned her almost universal admiration.
-"I know that this decision was not easy for Chancellor Merkel, it took a lot of courage," says Jordan's Queen Rania.
+"I know that this decision was not easy for Chancellor Merkel; it took a lot of courage," says Jordan's Queen Rania.

 Merkel appears to have failed to live up to her own expectations, however, concerning her political climate record.
 Knowledgeable about science, she realizes "that the objective realities show that one cannot continue at this pace," she said at a press conference in Berlin in July.

-"I appreciate her as something of a mosaic, because there’s many parts to her," Jean-Claude Juncker says of the first female chancellor of the Federal Republic of Germany.
+"I appreciate her as something of a mosaic, because there are many parts to her," Jean-Claude Juncker says of the first female chancellor of the Federal Republic of Germany.

 This article has been translated from German.